SPECS & FAQ

-Our Mission Control iPad application allows customers to quickly and easily set missions.
+Our Mission Manager web application and our Relay App iPad application allow customers to quickly and easily set up and launch missions.
 For an overview, please view our Software Demo video.

 Are there any built-in safety mechanisms / precautions?

-Return To Base (RTB) is automatically enabled if the drone experiences an issue and Geo-Fenced flight restrictions ensure the drones stay within your facility perimeter and under altitude restrictions.
+Return To Land (RTL) is automatically enabled if the drone experiences an issue and Geo-Fenced flight restrictions ensure the drones stay within your facility perimeter and under altitude restrictions.